-Creating a plan for a perfect modern home renovation isn’t easy; but it can be made more simple with this guide.
+Creating the perfect plan for a perfect modern home renovation isn’t easy, but it can be made more simple by following this helpful guide.

 Nearly everyone is familiar with modern home renovation horror stories.
 Maybe your neighbor injured himself while trying to repair a roof, or your friend’s kitchen remodel was delayed several weeks because their cabinetry was suddenly placed on backorder.